ppy/osu-wiki/wiki/People/Beatmap_Nominators/Beatmap_Nominators_events/en.md

 # Beatmap Nominators events

-This article lists the events that the [Beatmap Nominators](/wiki/People/Beatmap_Nominators) have hosted in the past within the peers in their usergroup.
-These events were meant to gameify the Beatmap Nominators' tasks and provide a fun way to interact with their work while actively offering incentives for their efforts.
+This article lists the events hosted by the [Nomination Assessment Team](/wiki/People/Nomination_Assessment_Team) for the [Beatmap Nominators](/wiki/People/Beatmap_Nominators).
+These events aimed to provide fun challenges for Beatmap Nominators to participate in, while also offering incentives for their efforts.

 ## New Mapper Nomination Event